edwiny/gamedevref/unity/unity_notes.md

 On player character, add the new material to the 2D Box Collider.

+## Slicing sprite sheets from other artists

+* You might want to slice it different ways.
+Create multiple copies of each spritesheet, one for each way you want to slice it.
+* When you slice the sheet during import, ensure the 'Keep empty' checkbox is ticked.
+This is so, when importing it to a tile palette, it keeps the same shape as the original sheet which is often arranged as a showcase type build.
+* Another tip: In the meantime, a quick but effective work-around is to fill the entire sprite sheet with a solid color, save it, and slice it in Unity.
+This causes all cells to be created since none of them are empty.
+Now, here's the fun part: simply revert the sprite sheet back to what it was before, empty cells and all, and re-save.
+After reverting, the empty sprites are not removed.
+*
+*

 # Great Resources

 * Explaining Pixels per Unit: https://youtu.be/iFpfj-lMh-g?si=BXIx2tm8ABJVVqJ6